Audio-Visual World Models: Learning Physically Grounded Multisensory Dynamics: Abstract

 \section{Abstract}

-World models simulate environmental dynamics to enable agents to plan and reason about future states.
-While existing approaches have primarily focused on visual observations, real-world perception inherently involves multiple sensory modalities.
-Audio provides crucial spatial and temporal cues such as sound source localization and acoustic scene properties, yet its integration into world models remains largely unexplored.
-No prior work has formally defined what constitutes an audio-visual world model or how to jointly capture binaural spatial audio and visual dynamics under precise action control with task reward prediction.
-This work presents the first formal framework for Audio-Visual World Models (AVWM), formulating multimodal environment simulation as a partially observable Markov decision process with synchronized audio-visual observations, fine-grained actions, and task rewards.
-To address the lack of suitable training data, we construct AVW-4k, a dataset comprising 30 hours of binaural audio-visual trajectories with action annotations and reward signals across 76 indoor environments.
-We propose AV-CDiT, an \textbf{A}udio-\textbf{V}isual \textbf{C}onditional \textbf{Di}ffusion \textbf{T}ransformer with a novel modality expert architecture that balances visual and auditory learning, optimized through a three-stage training strategy for effective multimodal integration.
-Extensive experiments demonstrate that AV-CDiT achieves high-fidelity multimodal prediction across visual and auditory modalities with reward.
-Furthermore, we validate its practical utility in continuous audio-visual navigation tasks, where AVWM significantly enhances the agent's performance.
+World models simulate environmental dynamics to enable embodied agents to plan and reason about future states.
+While real-world perception is inherently multimodal, existing approaches focus primarily on visual observations, leaving crucial spatial and temporal acoustic cues underexplored.
+In this work, we present a unified formulation of Audio-Visual World Models (AVWM), casting multimodal environment simulation under action control as a partially observable Markov decision process with synchronized audio-visual observations.
+As a foundational benchmark, we construct AVW-4k, comprising 30 hours of action-annotated binaural audio-visual trajectories across 76 indoor environments.
+To capture these physically grounded multisensory dynamics, we propose AV-CDiT (\textbf{A}udio-\textbf{V}isual \textbf{C}onditional \textbf{Di}ffusion \textbf{T}ransformer), featuring a novel modality expert architecture that balances visual and auditory learning, optimized via a three-stage training strategy.
+Extensive experiments demonstrate that AV-CDiT achieves high-fidelity prediction across both visual and auditory modalities.
+Furthermore, we validate its practical utility in embodied navigation, showing that AVWM significantly enhances a pretrained agent in continuous audio-visual navigation tasks.